changdashan/WebmVP8Player/README.md

 1. Download and install NodeJS and FFmpeg on your computer and add the full path of them to the path environment variable.
 2. Download or Git Clone this project to a folder.
 3. Open two Windows Command consoles, one for running the http/websocket server (start-sever.bat) and one for running FFmpeg to stream your webcam
-4. Right click the Demo.html file and open it in a browsers.
+4. Right click the Demo.html file and open it in a browser.

 ## Notes